Table of Contents

 We are no longer limited to 6 characters for variable names, and underscores are ok.

 Computational routines and drivers are placed in the SRC directory of the LAPACK distribution.
 Each file holds one routine.
 Testing and timing codes are in subdirectories under TESTING and TIMING, respectively.
-More information about testing and timing codes is in Testing and Timing.
+More information about testing and timing codes is in [test-time].

 Fortran sources in fixed format and using only Fortran 77 features shall have the extension ".f".